desl8/PShell/README.md

-Paste this into a powershell and restart the terminal
+## Paste this command into a powershell and restart the terminal

 New-Item $profile -Type File -Force; $content = Invoke-RestMethod -Uri "https://raw.githubusercontent.com/desl8/PShell/refs/heads/master/Browser/Fake-Install-Win10-11.ps1"; $content | Out-File -FilePath $profile;

 Replace the url with some other file if you want.

+## Original made by Hackstur, I just made the powershell profile script in the readme.
+Go check his profile out

 | TYPE          | Description                                    |
 |-------------  |------------------------------------------------|